Information Systems Security Degree Specialization

 When you specialize your Computer Information Systems degree in Information Systems Security, your coursework at DeVry University may include these career-enhancing courses:

 - Business Continuity – This course focuses on preparing for, reacting to, and recovering from events that threaten the security of information and information resources, or that threaten to disrupt critical business functions.
-Students examine various levels of threats to an organization's information assets and critical business functions, as well as develop policies, procedures, and plans to address them.
+Similar to information security analysts, students will examine various levels of threats to an organization's information assets and critical business functions, as well as develop policies, procedures, and plans to address them.

 - Web Security – Examining issues involved in protecting web-based applications from external threats while safeguarding customer privacy and accessibility, students in this course develop strategies that support systems and business goals.